nmshd/documentation/_docs_integrate/50-connector-migration-v2.md

 ## Backwards incompatible data structure

 First and foremost, as we [already announced in our blog]({% link _posts/2022-06-27-announcing-enmeshed-v2.md %}), the underlying data structures of v2 are not compatible with the ones of v1 at all, and we are not planning to migrate any data.
 This means that before starting a v2 Connector, you need to make sure that the database is completely empty.
 You can achieve that e.g. by creating a new Docker volume for the MongoDB container or, if you host MongoDB outside of Docker, setting up a new MongoDB server.
 Of course, if you don't have any important data, you can also delete database.
-This will ensure that on startup of the Connector, a new Enmeshed Identity is created.
+This will ensure that on startup of the Connector, a new enmeshed Identity is created.
 After that, you can start to migrate your integration coding to v2.

 ## Common